mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

    <figcaption>Figure(20): Sequential flow of the script where tasks are repeated</figcaption>
 </figure>

-Most programming languages allow you to organize your tasks into separate modules or what is called functions or methods.
-You can think of Grasshopper components each as a function.
+Most programming languages allow you to organize your tasks into separate modules or what are called functions or methods.
+You can think of each Grasshopper component as a function.
 This allows you to write the instructions of each task once and give it an identifying name.
 Once you do that, anytime you need to perform the task in your program, you simply call the name of that task.
 Your program flow will look like the following:

 <figure>